-BUN Blood Test: What Is It, Uses & What Results Mean
+BUN Blood Test: What It Is & What Results Mean

 What is urea?

-BUN results should be evaluated by the ordering physician together with other test results.
+BUN results should be interpreted by the healthcare provider who ordered the test, along with your other lab results.

 • Kidney failure